Skip to main content

 • package.json for JavaScript/TypeScript

-• Or specify dependencies manually in the Tool settings
+• Or specify dependencies manually in the tool settings

 If a branch doesn’t appear: